MatthieuMordrel/mistra_ai_chattt/README.md

 - Make a soft navigate to the correct conversation ID after sending message (allows the navbar to update and refresh to work correctly).
 - Ensure the user is brought to bottom of the chat on page load (Scrolling to an id in Link Component?)
-- Conversations titles should be updated immediately after the user sends a message (the order of conversations is not updated immediately)
-- Syntax highlighting should be added to the chat messages
-- Real time cost calculation of the chat should be added and context consumption
+- Real time cost calculation of the chat should be added and context consumption should be updated